NVIDIA/hpc-container-maker/docs/tutorial.md

 Stage0 += compiler
 ```

-_Note_: The `compiler` variable is defined so that OpenMPI is built
+_Note_: The `compiler` variable is defined here so that in the next
-with the GNU compiler toolchain in the next step.
-Since the GNU
+step the OpenMPI building block can use the GNU compiler toolchain.
-compiler is typically the default compiler, this is just being
+Since the GNU compiler is typically the default compiler, this is just
-explicit about the default behavior.
+being explicit about the default behavior.

 The [`openmpi` building block](building_blocks.md#openmpi) installs
 OpenMPI, configured to use the desired version, the GNU compiler, and
-with CUDA enabled:
+with CUDA and InfiniBand enabled:

 ```python
 Stage0 += openmpi(cuda=True, infiniband=True, toolchain=compiler.toolchain,